- Apples, bananas, oranges, strawberries all have around 3 to 4 grams of fiber. (Eat the apple peels -- that’s where the most fiber is!)

 Include other legumes.
 Peas, soybeans (edamame), and lentils are also high in fiber.

 - Look for 5.
 Most cereals have at least some fiber content, but they’re not all created equal.
 Any cereal with 5 or more grams of fiber per serving is a good source.

-- Select whole-grain breads.
+- Pick whole-grain breads.
 Seven-grain, dark rye, cracked wheat, and pumpernickel breads are good choices.

-- Try grains.
+- Favor whole grains.
 Bulgur wheat, brown rice, wild rice, and barley are all tasty substitutions for white rice.